Hey therE! I'm Amber.

 Below you'll find my professional bio (and a little more about me personally through the words of my own sweet mom).

-Amber Campion is an internationally recognized yoga and mindfulness teacher as well as a sought after life and leadership strategist.
+Amber Campion is an internationally recognized transformational coach, lifestyle strategist, and mind/body teacher.
 She is known for combining the practical with 'the magical' for truly life enhancing results.

 Amber has been teaching neuroscience backed mind/body practices for more than a decade and is the founder of DRM: Dynamic Release Method.
 She is also the creator of The Changemakers Circle, The Changemakers Adventure, & The Changemakers Quest.
-Through her esteemed coaching programs, trainings, and retreats she has guided hundreds of people to connect more authentically with their potential, develop healthier relationships, and cultivate a deeper sense of confidence, meaning, and fulfillment in their lives.
+Through her esteemed coaching programs, trainings, and retreats she has guided hundreds of bright, high achieving visionary types to create real inward success (personal happiness and health) as well as sustainable outward success (fulfilling work and wealth).

-Amber teaches and leads trainings & retreats worldwide in Mindfulness, Conscious Leadership and Personal Development.
-She is currently writing her first book about creating fulfillment in your most important relationships by re-defining your models of intimacy, connection, and success.
+Amber has taught and led trainings & retreats worldwide in places such as Nicaragua, Thailand, Morocco, Costa Rica, Canada, Peru and all over the United States.
+She is currently writing her first book about creating fulfillment in your most important relationships by re-defining your models of health, intimacy, and love.

 A short interview with my mama...